mariomac/pipes/docs/design-1.0.md

 ### Sharing nodeId in array

+**ON HOLD**: probably there is no need for this as semantically different nodes would have different configuration definitions.

 A "nodeId" tagging an array of nodes makes all the nodes to share de ID.

 E.g.: